Longhorn cowfish: Description

 There is no known sexual dimorphism, so both male and female display a yellow to olive base color, which is decorated with white or bluish spots.
-Paired courtship just before or after sunset.
+Pairs courts each other just before or after sunset.
 Eggs and ichthyoplankton are pelagic.
 Females generally are larger than males.
 Males grow to be 65–155 mm with an average of 103 mm, while females grow to be 83–250 mm with an average of 121 mm.
 Female longhorn cowfish also weigh more than males with a weight range of 17–156 g with an average of 33 g while males have a weight range of 12–116 g with an average of 26 g.

 One distinction from other fish is the lack of a gill cover, which is replaced by a small slit or hole.

 The hexagonal plate-like scales of these fish are fused together into a solid, triangular, box-like carapace, from which the fins and tail protrude.
 They have large eyes immediately behind the horns.
 Their unique method of swimming, called ostraciiform swimming, causes them to look as if they are hovering.

 They have no pelvic skeleton, so they lack pelvic fins.

 The tail fin of the longhorn cowfish can be the same length as its body, as it relies on its fins for movement.
 They are slow swimmers and are easily caught by hand, making a grunting noise when captured.

 The cowfish are also able to produce two kinds of sounds using muscles connected to their swim bladder, hums and clicks.
 This species of cowfish is the most well-known cowfish species in the aquarium trade.